 Interview by Lisa Smith

-As April draws to a close and the temperature is already pushing one hundred degrees here in the desert of Southern Arizona, it is my great pleasure to introduce my fellow new co-editor here at the Recipes Project (not to mention fellow Tucson local) Ryan Kashanipour.
-Ryan is an ethnohistorian of medicine and science at Northern Arizona University, specializing in Latin American history and the indigenous peoples of Mesoamerica.
+As April draws to a close and the temperature is already pushing one hundred degrees here in the desert of Southern Arizona, it is my great pleasure to introduce my fellow co-editor here at the Recipes Project (not to mention fellow Tucson local) Ryan Kashanipour.
+Ryan is an ethnohistorian of medicine and science, specializing in Latin American history and the indigenous peoples of Mesoamerica.
 Lisa Smith recently caught up with Ryan for an interview on his research and his new role here at the Recipes Project:

 Welcome to your new role as co-editor of the Recipes Project, Ryan!
 What interests you most about recipes?